Bachelor thesis, 723G83, 723G84 and 723G52

 - A mandatory TP-seminar (presentation and discussion of the full-length Thesis Proposal of 2000-2500 words) will be held within the first week of the course.
 Details will be announced by your supervisor at the planning seminar on the 3rd of April.

-- The final seminars will take place week 23, further instructions and details are provided by your supervisor as the course progresses.
+- The final seminars will take place week 22 or 23, further instructions and details are provided by your supervisor as the course progresses.

 - Further information for registered students is provided on the course webpage on Lisam (student login required) at course start.
 The link to Lisam and the schedule can be found at student.liu.se.
 Other working seminars will be organized during the process according to the plan that each individual supervisor provides.
 Much of the planning depends on the contents and quality of Thesis Proposals.